 The Australian and State Governments as well as independent industry organisations are committed to developing the level of skill in the workforce.
 Governments provide funding which is directed towards meeting the skills needs in priority industry areas and also make funding available to assist job seekers gain employment.
 Industry bodies offer funding to target particular skills needs in their respective industries.

 Institute of Management can offer training under the following funded initiative:

-IM is again an approved provider of subsidised training in 2017 for Smart and Skilled NSW under the Targeted Priorities Full Qualifications Program.
-This training is subsidised by the NSW Government (Department of Industry, Skills and Regional Development).
+IM is again an approved provider of subsidised training in 2018 for Smart and Skilled NSW under the Targeted Priorities Full Qualifications Program.
+This training is subsidised by the NSW Government (Department of Industry).

 Please refer to the following outline for more details and indicative student fees.

 Students who wish to complete a qualification can also access Smart and Skilled funding and will be granted a Credit Transfer for units already completed or Recognition of Prior Learning (RPL) if they can demonstrate prior learning and experience.

 Credit Transfer and RPL will reduce the student fee required and a new fee will be determined.